anabella-varela/SQL-portfolio/Coderhouse_students/Students.md

 ## 👩‍💻Software:
 SQL SERVER MANAGEMENT STUDIO
 ## 📔Database:
-CoderHouse(3).bak consist in 6 tables, named in Spanish: Area, Asignaturas, Encargado, Estudiantes, Profesiones, Staff.
+CoderHouse(3).bak consist in 6 tables, named in Spanish: "Area", "Asignaturas", "Encargado", "Estudiantes", "Profesiones", "Staff".

 ### 1. Indicate how many courses and careers the Data area has.
 Rename the new column as cant_assignatures.
 First I need to check the ID of the Data area